What is it?

 How does it help?

 When used skillfully, hypnosis can help in a range of problems including anxiety, depression and sleep problems.
 It can also be used for pain management and for habit disorders, like smoking.
-Children can be very responsive to hypnosis as well when it is used in conjunction with behavioural interventions and strategies, and counseling with parents.
+Adolescents can also find it very helpful, especially when dealing with sleep difficulties, social anxiety and confidence issues.

 Are there any dangers?